manzolo/docker-compose-playground/README.md

 playground logs <container>  # CLI
 ./playground.sh → View logs  # TUI
-Dashboard → Logs button      # Web UI
+Dashboard → Logs button      # Web UI make docker-logs             # Docker
+```

+### Docker-Specific Issues
+- **"Missing dependencies: docker" Error**
+  If you see this error in the logs (`make docker-logs`), the Docker CLI may not be installed or cannot access the Docker daemon:
+  - Verify Docker CLI is installed in the container:
+    ```bash
+    docker exec playground-manager docker --version
+    ```
+    If it fails, rebuild the image with `make docker-build`.
+  - Check Docker socket permissions:
+    ```bash
+    ls -l /var/run/docker.sock
+    sudo usermod -aG docker $USER
+    newgrp docker
+    ```
+  - Ensure the Docker daemon is running:
+    ```bash
+    sudo systemctl start docker
+    sudo systemctl enable docker
     ```

 ## 🤝 Contributing